smirkjuice/smirkjuice/README.md

 I also plan on doing some things with graphics libaries such as SDL and OpenGL

-Currently, I'm rewriting the [SDK of Blade and Sorcery](https://github.com/KospY/BasSDK) in C++, just because I'm bored :)

 If you can't tell, I really like coding :)